alexpyattaev/spatialhash/README.md

 ```

-When creating spatial hash, you can pass any closure, so you can have different content in cells.
+When creating spatial hash, you can pass any closure, so you can have different content in cells at creation.

 ```rust
 # use spatial_hash_3d::SpatialHashGrid;